 Another option is to identify another party that is responsible for your losses.
 This could be the case if, for example, your brakes failed or you were injured when one of your airbags deployed improperly.
 If a hazardous road condition (such as a pothole, blind curve or low shoulder) played a role in the accident, then the highway authority may be responsible for your losses as well.

 No. If you have received a settlement offer without legal representation, the offer is almost certainly for far less than the true value of your claim.
 The insurance company is trying to get you to settle before you have had the opportunity to make an informed decision.
 In addition, by accepting the check, you could be waiving your right to seek additional compensation.
-Before accepting any money for your injuries, it is critical that you find out exactly what your case is worth from an experienced attorney.
+Before accepting any money for your injuries, it is critical that you find out exactly what your case is worth from experienced Florida car accident lawyers.

 If you have been unsuccessful in securing payment from the insurance companies, you will need to hire an auto accident attorney to help.
 The insurance companies routinely deny unrepresented accident victims’ claims for compensation; and, when they offer payment, it is usually because they are trying to settle for less than the full amount owed.
 It is not too late to seek help, but you do not want to wait any longer than necessary to seek legal representation.

 It depends.
 If the accident was 100 percent someone else’s fault, your rates should not increase.
 On the other hand, if you were partially at fault, or if you need to file a UIM claim, then your accident could affect your premiums.
-This is yet another issue you will want to discuss with an attorney so that you can make an informed decision about protecting your legal rights.
+This is yet another issue you will want to discuss with Florida car accident lawyers so that you can make an informed decision about protecting your legal rights.